krathish/Detection-of-Sus-accounts/README.md

 # Detection-of-Sus-accounts
 A sentiment analyzer of lines, trained using 1.6 million tweets of the Sentiment140 dataset.
+Completed as part of Minor Project (IT3270) requirement for the academic session 2021-2022.

+This served as the first phase of a complete comprehensive analysis report.
+The second phase being a malicious URL checker and the third is a web ccrawler using beautifulsoup of python.

 ### Content of Dataset